 - Code: Click this heading to sort the list by code.
 Click again to reverse the order (from ascending to descending or vice versa). - Description: Click this heading to sort the list by purchase order's description.
-Click again to reverse the order.

-Line Items section: Lists the items that should be purchased with the corresponding purchase order.

-Tasks section: Lists tasks that use the selected purchase order template.

-Defaults for Purchase Order Template section: Shows any defaults to be used when creating new purchase order templates.
+Click again to reverse the order. - Details section: Shows information from the selected record. - Line Items section: Lists the items that should be purchased with the corresponding purchase order. - Tasks section: Lists tasks that use the selected purchase order template. - Defaults for Purchase Order Template section: Shows any defaults to be used when creating new purchase order templates.